dfn96304/TINProject/README.md

 ## Database and port configuration
 By default, the app uses a database file named `company-structure.db` in the root folder of the application as determined by `__dirname`.
-To change the path to the database, include an env var named DB_PATH, which automatically changes the used database for DB scripts and the application itself:
+To change the path to the database, include an env var named `DB_PATH`, which automatically changes the used database for DB scripts and the application itself:
 ```
 # Windows PowerShell
 $env:DB_PATH="C:\path\to\company-structure.db"